-1) Reminder Gentle encouragement, a 'nudge' in the right direction, small act of kindness 2) Warning A reminder of the expectations Ready , Respectful , Safe delivered privately wherever possible.
+1) Reminder Gentle encouragement, a 'nudge' in the right direction, small act of kindness 2) Warning A reminder of the expectations Ready, Respectful, Safe delivered privately wherever possible.
 Deescalate and decelerate where reasonable and possible and take the initiative to keep things at this stage.
 Scripted warning: "I've noticed thatYou know the school rules ready, respectful, safe.
 Can you remember when you(something positive) and how that made you feel?
 I expect you to Thank you for listening".
 Walk away as soon as you have finished and praise pupils who are getting it right.
-Two-minute intervention Give the learner a chance to reflect away from others (preferably out of the classroom) Speak to the learner privately and give them a final opportunity to engage using following script.
-Scripted intervention: Curiosity - Are you okay?
+Two-minute intervention Give the learner a chance to reflect away from others (preferably out of the classroom) Speak to the learner privately and give intervention them a final opportunity to engage using following script.
+Scripted intervention:

+Curiosity - Are you okay?
 I thought it would be better to talk away from everything.
 I wondered what was up.
 Accept - I asked to speak to you because I noticed you were struggling to keep to our rules ready, respect, safe Signal where we are going - this is a just a pause I want to get you back in and working Reset expectations - we have agreed that is one of our rules.
-I need you to Offer help - what do you need most right now to help you get back to learning Plan to go back in - okay breathe we need to go back in.
-When you go back in, I will make it easier to go back in by(move desk, adult support) Triage with SLT or FLO Removal from lesson or playground is a sanctionScript:I noticed you chose to (noticed behaviour) You need to gotoAt this point the learner will be referred internally toanother room in the school.
-All triage must be recorded onMy concern.
-It is time allowed to calm down, breathe, look atthe situation from a different perspective and composethemselves.If a child refuses to step out then adults will remain calmand use Microsoft Teams or another means to ask forsupport.
+I need you to Triage with SLT or FLO Removal from lesson or playground is a sanction Script: I noticed you chose to (noticed behaviour) You need to go to At this point the learner will be referred internally to another room in the school.
+All triage must be recorded on My concern.
+It is time allowed to calm down, breathe, look at the situation from a different perspective and compose themselves.
+If a child refuses to step out then adults will remain calm and use Microsoft Teams or another means to ask for support.
 Reparation A restorative meeting should take place before the next lesson with the adult involved. (note walk and talk, stack books, clean up and talk - a restorative conversation is so much easier and productive if it isn't done sat round tables.)
 The adults will decide on the appropriate consequence if needed.
 The next lesson will be treated as a fresh start.
-5 questions is usually enough from the following What happened?
-What were you thinking at the time?
-What have you thought since?
-How did this make people feel?
-Who has been affected?
-How have they been affected?
-What should we do to put things right?
-How can we do things differently in the future?
+5 questions is usually enough from the following • What happened? • What were you thinking at the time? • What have you thought since? • How did this make people feel? • Who has been affected? • How have they been affected? • What should we do to put things right? • How can we do things differently in the future?
 Formal Meeting A meeting with the teacher, learner and parent, recorded on My Concern with agreed targets that will be monitored over the course of two weeks.